How to Get Your Certification for an Emergency Medical Technician (EMT) Career

 Where you’ll work: You’ll work in an ambulance or similar vehicle, hospitals, clinics, and emergency rooms

 Degree you’ll need: High school diploma or GED and a certificate, diploma or associate’s degree from an accredited EMT program

-Median annual salary: $38,830, according to the U.S. Bureau of Labor Statistics 2019 Occupational Employment Statistics
+Average annual salary: $38,830, according to the U.S. Bureau of Labor Statistics 2019 Occupational Employment Statistics

 To earn certification as an EMT-paramedic, you’ll first need EMT I-Basic certification.
 Most EMT/paramedic programs are 2-year associate’s degree programs, which require extensive coursework and clinical training.
 Paramedics (EMT-paramedic) have the most training and expansive scope of authorized activities.
 They administer more emergency medications and perform a wide variety of other procedures.